oneapi-src/level-zero-spec/scripts/core/INTRO.md

     + the application is responsible for ensuring that all driver objects and memory are no longer in-use by the device before freeing; otherwise the Host or device may fault
     + no implcit garabage collection is supported by the driver

+In general, the API is designed to be free-threaded rather than thread-safe.
+This provides multithreaded applications to have complete control over both threading and locks.
+This also eliminates unnecessary driver overhead for single threaded applications and/or very low latency usages.

 The expectation is that an application is in direct control over all Host thread creation and usage.
 The driver should never implicitly create threads.
 If there is a need for an implementation to use a background thread, then that thread should be create and provided by the application.